Most Popular Interview Questions on Azure Test Plan:

 However, if the same approach is followed while your partial execution, then the workflow would be as below:

 - You have updated 5 steps to Fail and 20 steps to Pass, leave the rest of the 25 steps unexecuted. –+Save and close. – Consequently, this updates the test case status as Fail (as 5 steps were failed back).

 - You then continue testing, by clicking on the Run button – The status for the previous 25 test steps are not retained.
 You will then need to update the test status and their comments starting from Step 1.

 Workflow 3: This is the best approach to follow when you need to perform test execution for a test case partially and you need a way to resume testing later when required.

 On the test runner, update the status of the test steps executed and leave the rest of the test steps unexecuted.
-DO NOT Save and Close the test case, instead on the test case level, select the test case status as Pause.
-When the test case is in Pause status, Resume option next to Run is enabled.
+DO NOT Save and Close the test case, instead of on the test case level, select the test case status as Pause.
+When the test case is in Pause status, the Resume option next to Run is enabled.